nafidza/Mekari-Project/README.md

 - No positive correlation observed between salary level and working hours, the compensation structure does not effectively reward productivity

 > 💡 **Insight B2 — Salary and Productivity Are Not Aligned at a Systemic Level:**
 > Contrary to what a healthy compensation system should show, higher salary does not correlate with higher working hours at Mekari.
-The **High Salary / Low Hours quardrant is one of the largest clusters**, meaning a substantial portion of the high-salary workforce consistently works below the median working hours.
+The **High Salary / Low Hours quadrant is one of the largest clusters**, meaning a substantial portion of the high-salary workforce consistently works below the median working hours.
 Simultaneously, the **Low Salary / High Hours quadrant is equally large**, representing employees who contribute above-median hours but are compensated below the median salary.
 >
 > This is not an isolated mismatch, it is a **systemic misalignment between compensation and effort contribution** affecting a large portion of the workforce.
 The implication is significant: Mekari's current salary structure does not effectively incentivize or reward productive behavior.
 This finding strengthens the case for a **company-wide salary band review**, extending well beyond the 34 layoff candidates identified by the scoring model.